edouarde1/DBN-calendar-api/README.md

         ```
 <br>

-1. Go through the Google Calendar API prerequisites
+1. Complete the Google Calendar API prerequisites
     - Create or have a Google Cloud Platform project with the Google Calendar API enabled.
 For help, refer to [Create a project and enable the API](https://developers.google.com/workspace/guides/create-project).
-    - Create and download authorization credentials for a desktop application.
+    - Create and download authorization credentials for a desktop application, and change the name of the credentials file to `credentials.json`.
 For help, refer to [Create credentials](https://developers.google.com/workspace/guides/create-credentials).
 <br><br>

 2. Check that all files are present and in the correct directories according to the graph below: